Free Willy

 0/5

-There is no romantic or sexual content in the film, as the story focuses entirely on the bond between a boy and his whale.
+There is no sexual content or nudity in this film, as it focuses entirely on the friendship between a boy and a whale.

 Violence & Gore